Explaining God’s ‘being’ and his relationship

 1. INTRODUCTION

-But firstly, I think most of us know what God is not.
-Few would think that he is an old white haired gentleman, dressed in wonderful robes, sitting on a golden throne up on the clouds.
+But firstly, I think most of us know ‘what God is not’.
+Few could believe that he is an old white haired gentleman, dressed in wonderful robes, sitting on a golden throne up on the clouds.
 Simple views like that, left without sensible alternatives, have badly damaged many a thinker’s ability to even trust in his existence.

 I must highlight, upfront, that what follows in this article is a high level presentation on God’s being and its relationship to us human beings and our home, planet Earth.
 The article tries to ‘sort out’ the big differences between major religious groups in that regard … and make overall sense of them!

 Again, I explain in this article “what God is”.
-As a Christian myself, I believe that ‘Christianity‘ does offer a pretty good explanation of “who God is”.
+As a Christian myself, I do believe that ‘Christianity‘ offers a pretty good explanation of “who God is”.
+Mind you, I am sure that people considering Judaism and Islam for themselves should also find this article useful.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)